Skip to main content

 A headshot of Councillor Geoff Barraclough smiling at the camera

 Councillor Geoff Barraclough was first elected as a councillor for Maida Vale Ward in 2018, where he has lived for over 20 years.
-He works for an international technology company.
+He works in financial technology and advises start-up businesses.

-Before becoming a cabinet member, he was the Labour spokesperson on planning and business.
+Before becoming Cabinet Member, he was the Labour spokesperson on planning and business.

-Portfolios include: Business Support and Economic Development; Employment; Town Planning; Planning Policy; Place-Shaping including Oxford Street; North Paddington programme; Smart City and Digital Connectivity; Broadband; Planning Functions, Building Control and street naming; Community Infrastructure Levy and Section 106; Westminster Adult Education Service and Skills
+Portfolios include: Business Support and Economic Development; Employment; Town Planning; Planning Policy; Place-Shaping including Oxford Street; North Paddington programme; Smart City and Digital Connectivity; Broadband; Planning Functions, Building Control and street naming; Community Infrastructure Levy and Section 106; Westminster Adult Education Service and Skills; Flooding.

 Cabinet Member for Finance and Council Reform: Councillor David Boothroyd